ajcasablanca/work-day-planner/README.md

 # work-day-planner
-I created a work day planner that allows the user to save events for their day.
+I created a work day planner that allows the user to save events for their day. git add
 ## User Story

 ```md